 Some people start by juicing three days.
 And after three days they decide if they can go on for another few days.

-- 3-6 times a day drink a glass of fresh juice
+- 3-6 times a day drink a glass of juice

-- Consume fermented food like sauerkraut, homemade kefir, yogurt, natto (or a probiotic supplement)
+- Consume fermented food like sauerkraut, homemade kefir, yogurt, natto (or take a probiotic supplement)